Tips and tricks on how to see the most while not breaking the bank.

 - Prepare depending on the location — you won’t take the same clothes into some metropolis as into a remote mountain range.
 But generally, the less is more.
 Less weight to carry and fewer pieces to worry about equal more opportunities to see unique places.

 - Learn how to read and use maps.
-Familiarize yourself with contour lines and scales, know where's the north, etc. It'll help you plan for an efficient routes, good perspectives and you won't get lost unless you want to.
+Familiarize yourself with contour lines and scales, know where's the north, etc. It'll help you plan for efficient routes, good perspectives, and you won't get lost unless you want to.

-- As of the camera gear, I used to walk with several lenses, tripods and such, but nowadays I usually have only one, max two lenses depending on scenes I anticipate to capture.
+As of the camera gear, I used to walk with several lenses, tripods and such; nowadays, I usually have only one, max two lenses depending on scenes I anticipate capturing.
 Whatever suits your style works.
 Don't forget to enjoy the moment tho, while trying to get the best shot on earth.

-- Don't overthink it.
-It's not a rocket science.
+Don't overthink it.
+It's not rocket science.
 Just don't forget your keys, wallet with some cash in local currency, memory cards and chargers.

 PS1: Things about sleeping in a car I wish someone has told me: